 Volunteer Recruitment and Communications Coordinator

 Allison is a former professional dancer who felt herself moving away from "dance for dancers" post-career, in search of the raw joy of movement for all.
-During the coronavirus pandemic she has sought to expand her work with marginalized communities and is happy to have found DfAB.
-In her spare time Allison plays keyboard in a rock band, knits, and is in training to become an Intimacy Director/Coordinator for stage and screen.
+As a member of the invisible disability community, Allison is very happy to have found and be working with DfAB, and is continuing to learn and grow within advocacy movements in the performing arts by training to become an Intimacy Director/Coordinator for stage and screen.

 Lina is a designer and illustrator with a curiosity for stories and how we tell them.
 She loves being active, whether it's training at the gym or cycling around Boston.
 She has been taking dance classes since she was little, learning traditional Greek dance as a way to stay connected to her culture and community.
 She joined DfAB for the same reasons!
 She's excited to be a part of a community that offers connection and culture to everyone.